 - Call an attorney.
 Before you initiate the insurance claims process after an auto accident, contact Gallagher & Kennedy for a consultation.
 Our lawyers can help you learn what to say and what not to say to insurance claims adjusters.

 From there, your Phoenix car accident lawyer can help you call the correct insurance provider (the insurer of the at-fault party) and submit a demand letter.
 Then, your accident lawyer can estimate the value of your case and negotiate for fair compensation on your behalf.
-Once you hire an attorney, you will have the peace of mind to relax and focus on you while your lawyer handles the rest of your claim.
+Once you hire an accident attorney, you will have the peace of mind to relax and focus on you while your lawyer handles the rest of your claim.

 Call (602) 530-8400 for a Free Consultation with our Phoenix Accident Attorneys

 The Phoenix accident attorneys at Gallagher & Kennedy handle all types of car accident claims in Arizona.
 We have successfully represented injured victims after passenger vehicle, motorcycle, bicycle, commercial truck, pedestrian and Uber/Lyft accidents.
 Whether you suffered life-changing injuries or a loved one lost his or her life in a recent vehicle collision, contact our Arizona law firm for a free case review near you.
 Our experienced Phoenix car accident lawyers may be able to help your family obtain injury compensation.